Service User and Carer Involvement (SUCI) group

 “Making Friends” was written by Ann Emery and the ideas and materials for the play were generated from a project entitled AFRESH, which is a study on fostering empathy between student nurses and older people from the local Age UK group.
 The project was collaboratively designed and managed by Ann Emery (Age UK), Dr Khim Horton and Dr Anne Arber, Senior Lecturers at the University of Surrey.
 The play was recorded in the television studios at the University of Surrey by Brian Johnson and sound design and editing was performed by Ian Arber.

-If you are interested and wish to have further information please contact the chair of the service user and carer group: Professor Elizabeth Barley email@example.com.
+If you are interested and wish to have further information please email firstname.lastname@example.org.